Our Goal: Efficient Architecture of the FPGA-Based Instruments

 - The processing power and efficiency comes from integration of the Oberon Firmware with custom Application Firmware inside the same FPGA.

-- Thus far we developed two versions of the FPGA boards.
+- Thus far we developed three versions of the FPGA boards related to Oberon.

-- Open hardware RiskZero is a minimal workstation board with a small Spartan-6 FPGA.
-It can interface to sensors and actuators using the multipin PMOD connectors.
+- RiskOne is a small data acquisition (DAQ) workstation board with Spartan-6 LX25.
+It can interface to sensors and actuators using the daughter card connector and three PMOD connectors.
 This board is meant for development, education, light duty measurements, or control applications.
+We built two prototypes.
+Releasing this board is on hold till we find personnel to work on this project.

-- A more powerful RiskFive is a daughter card with a more powerful Artix-7 FPGA.
+- A more powerful RiskFive is a daughter card with a Artix-7 A35.
 It can implement a fast speed data collection in a powerful scientific instrument.

 Contact us for more info